Rigid Heddle Paddle Loom

 These lovely paddle heddles are a simple traditional portable rigid heddle loom that you are sure to enjoy for years and years.
 Because they are so portable you can take them anywhere that you might have to sit and wait, such as the doctors office or maybe just to a friends house where you weave together over a cup of coffee.

 The small paddle loom is 20.25 inches tall and 6.15 inches wide and the large paddle loom is 23.95"x 8.5" and a sword shuttle is included with either the large or the small version.
+These come in Cherry but you can request walnut.
+The lovely engraving on these are wonderful but if you require your paddle loom without engraving just leave a note.

 You can choose from the following styles and epi's of heddles with a finish or unfinished.